25 Awesome at-Home Raspberry Pi Project Ideas

 Download now

-I have also seen projects in which we use soil probes to adjust the watering to the need of each plant, but it will be the next level.
+The tutorial at the link below explains the requirements, the step-by-step procedure, and provides the complete source code.
+I have also seen projects using soil probes to adjust the watering to the needs of each plant, but that will be the next level.

 Source: TechRadar